Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Quantum Generative Diffusion Model (QGDM)

 where $d=2^N$ denotes the dimension of Hilbert space and $\alpha_t\in [0, 1]$ is a timestep-dependent scalar.
-Eq.\,(\ref{equ:diffusion processing}) indicates that the input quantum state $\rho_{t-1}$ remains unchanged with a probability of $\alpha_{t}$, while with a probability of $1-\alpha_t$, it is replaced by the completely mixed state $\mathbb{I}/d$.
-This indicates the loss of original information in the quantum system.
-Therefore, the depolarizing channel is non-unitary because information is lost when quantum states pass through it, making the process irreversible.
-By setting an appropriate sequence of $\{\alpha_{t}\}$, a series of depolarizing channel sequences acting on the quantum state $\rho_0$ can eventually yield the output $\rho_T\approx \mathbb{I}/d$.
+The completely mixed state $\mathbb{I}/d$ is the maximally mixed, maximum-entropy state.
+In this generative setting, it plays the role of white noise, namely a structureless reference state toward which the forward process drives the target.
+Eq.~(1) can be interpreted as a depolarizing step that keeps the input state $\rho_{t-1}$ with weight $\alpha_t$ and replaces it by the white-noise state $\mathbb{I}/d$ with weight $1-\alpha_t$.
+Equivalently, each one-step forward state is a generalized Werner-type mixture of $\rho_{t-1}$ and $\mathbb{I}/d$.
+By Theorem~1, the state at any timestep can also be written as a generalized Werner-type mixture of the target state $\rho_0$ and white noise.
+As $t$ increases, the weight on $\mathbb{I}/d$ grows, and the original quantum information is progressively diluted.
+This terminology follows the generalized Werner-state construction~\cite{werner1989quantum}.
+The progressive dilution indicates an irreversible loss of information in the quantum system; consequently, the depolarizing channel is non-unitary.
+By setting an appropriate sequence of $\{\alpha_{t}\}$, a sequence of depolarizing channels acting on the quantum state $\rho_0$ can eventually yield the output $\rho_T\approx \mathbb{I}/d$.